 KYC compliance includes the Customer Identification Program (CIP), Customer Due Diligence (CDD), and Enhanced Due Diligence (EDD).

-These components help financial advisors in verifying clients' identities, understanding their risk profiles, and conducting thorough checks to prevent money laundering.
+These components help financial advisors verify clients' identities, understand their risk profiles, and run the checks that catch money laundering.

 Customer Identification Program (CIP)

-The Customer Identification Program (CIP) is a key part of KYC rules.
+The Customer Identification Program (CIP) is the first piece of KYC rules.
 Banks and other financial institutions must make sure they know who their customers are.
 This means checking the customer's name, address, date of birth, and an ID number.

 They might use documents like passports or driver's licenses to check this info.
 CIP helps stop money laundering by making sure all customers are real people.